ello/wtf/_posts/policies/2014-10-03-privacy-policy.md

 ## Children Under 13

-The Site is intended for the general public, but are not meant for children under 13.
+The Site is intended for the general public, but is not meant for children under 13.
 We don’t knowingly collect personal information from children under 13.
 Please contact us if you become aware that a child under the age of 13 is using the Site, or has posted personal information about themselves on the Site, and we will work to remove both the information and the child’s Ello account.

 ## A Note to Users Outside of the United States

 You acknowledge and agree that Ello’s servers and operations are in the United States.
 As a result, regardless of where you live, your content is transferred to and stored in the United States, and you hereby consent to the transfer, processing, and storage of your content in the United States.

 ## Changes to the Ello Privacy Policy

 Ello may update this policy from time to time.
 We will let you know if we make significant changes by sending a notice to the email address connected with your Ello account, or by placing a notice in a prominent place on our web site.
 If we make a significant change, the notice we provide will indicate when the change will be effective.
 If you do not agree with the upcoming change, please delete your account.
 If you continue to use the Site after the stated effective date, you will be deemed to have accepted the change.

-You can also always find the most current version of this policy on our web site, as well as older versions.
+You can also always find the most current version of this policy on our web site, as well as older versions

 ## Contact Information

 We welcome your comments or questions regarding this Privacy Policy.
-Please e-mail us at [legal@ello.co](mailto:legal@ello.co) or contact us at the following address: Ello PBC, 1610 Little Raven Street, Suite #135, Denver, CO 80202 or phone number: (720)507-3556.
+Please e-mail us at [legal@ello.co](mailto:legal@ello.co) or contact us at the following address: Ello, PBC, 1100 Spruce St., Ste. #104, Boulder, CO 80302 or phone number: (720)507-3556.

-**Link to Archived Versions**
-You can find archived versions of our [Privacy Policy](https://github.com/ello/wtf) on GitHub.